 Passive candidates aren’t actively looking for a job, but they may be one of the best candidates to hire, especially if it’s difficult to fill a position.
 After all, your ideal candidate probably already works elsewhere and there may be no reason to change the company.
 According to a survey, only 30% of the world’s workforce is actively looking for new jobs.
-This means that more than two-thirds of potential candidates are passive and are therefore unlikely to confirm that your job has been initiated and does not apply.
+This means that more than two-thirds of potential candidates are passive.
+Consequently, they are more unlikely to mark confirmation of the initiation for your job.
 The best candidates for a particular profession may not be in the 30% or may already be recognized and hired by competitors.
+Yet, there are sufficient reasons why one should hire passive candidates.

 If you’re having a hard time finding the right candidate among the applicants, or if the same candidate continues to apply, it may be time to find new talent to attract and hire passive candidates.
-Finding passive candidates and discussing the possibility of a transfer to a company is not easy, but it can be very productive if done correctly.
-This article describes how to find, engage, and hire passive candidates and find the right strategy to get involved.
+Finding passive candidates and discussing the possibility of a transfer to a company is surely not easy.
+However with due diligence, it can turn out to be very productive.
+This article describes how to find, engage, and hire passive candidates and find the right strategy to hire them.

 Searching for passive candidates goes far beyond just finding them, but it’s an important starting point.
 After all, how are you supposed to hire passive candidates if you don’t know where to look for them?
 Given that active candidates are likely to come to you, they are an “easier” option.
 However, there are many benefits to working hard to find passive candidates.
 Finding a passive candidate means finding the right place.
 So here are different ways you can use to find the best passive candidate for your team.